mox669/xunit.nvim/README.md

 After a test has been selected you can execute it inside Neovim with `:XRunTest`.
 Virt_text annotations show you the result inside the buffer.
 You can check out the test log with `:XToggleLog`.
 Although not ideal, you can run every test inside the buffer with `:XRunAll`.
 (See ___Known Issues___)

+__Important:__
+dotnet test can only be executed from a directory containing a solution file (.sln).
+There are plans to fix this in the future so the user does not have to specifically launch neovim from that directory with the solution file.

 ### Default Configuration
 In order to use the plugin, you have to run the setup function.
 It is recommended to create a __cs.lua__ file inside